- powerflush

 Does a powerflush work on every system?

 Microbore pipe systems.
-8mm microbore pipework (common in homes built in the 1970s–80s) can be blocked by dislodged sludge after flushing.
+Moreover, 8mm microbore pipework (common in homes built in the 1970s–80s) can be blocked by dislodged sludge after flushing.
 An experienced engineer will factor this in and flush gently, but it’s worth discussing with them before starting.

 Protecting your system after a powerflush